latchbio/latch/docs/source/snakemake/environments.md

 )
 ```

-**Note**: If there is no `env_config` defined, Snakemake tasks on Latch will NOT use containers or conda environments by default.
+**Note**: If no `env_config` is defined, Snakemake tasks on Latch will NOT use containers or conda environments by default.

 ## Using Private Container Registries

-When executing Snakemake workflows in containers, it is possible that the container images will exist in a private registry that the Latch cloud does not have access to.
+When executing Snakemake workflows in containers, the container images may exist in a private registry that the Latch cloud cannot access.
 Downloading images from private registries at runtime requires two steps:

-1. Upload the password / access token of your private container registry to the Latch platform.
+1. Upload your private container registry's password/access token to the Latch platform.
 See [Storing and using Secrets](../basics/adding_secrets.md).
-2. Add the `docker_metadata` field to your workflow's `SnakemakeMetadata` object so that the workflow engine knows where to pull your credentials from.
+2. Add the `docker_metadata` field to your workflow's `SnakemakeMetadata` object so the workflow engine knows where to pull your credentials.
 For example:

 ```
 # latch_metadata.py